EbramTawfik/VideoAnalysis.MCP/README.md

 ## Testing the MCP Server

-Once configured, you can ask Copilot Chat for a random number, for example, `Give me 3 random numbers`.
-It should prompt you to use the `get_random_number` tool on the `VideoAnalysis.MCP` MCP server and show you the results.
+Once configured, you can ask Copilot Chat to analyze a video, for example, `Analyze this video for bird activity: <video-url>`.
+It should prompt you to use the `analyze_video_from_url` tool on the `VideoAnalysis.MCP` MCP server and show you the results with detailed timing analytics.

 ## Publishing to NuGet.org